 As therapists, we owe it to our clients to ask questions that help us understand the daily challenges of life and create treatment plans that support a child’s social and emotional development.
 Waiting for mental health professionals to ask those questions isn’t enough.
 And remember, if there is a counselor or therapist involved, share what you know about the impact of hypermobility on behavior.
 Without awareness of the physiological and sensory basis of behavior, professionals may make an incomplete assessment that will not result in progress!

-Are you a parent of a child with hypermobility?
+Are you a parent of an older child with hypermobility?
 Check out For Kids With Hypermobility, “Listen To Your Body” Doesn’t Teach Them To Pace Themselves.
 Here’s What Really Helps. and Career Planning for Teens with JRA, EDS, and Other Chronic Health Issues for some insights into positive ways to address the future.

 Looking for more information on treating kids with hypermobility?
 Take a look at Can You Use The Wilbarger Protocol With Kids That Have Ehlers-Danlos Syndrome? , Hypermobile Kids, Sleep, And The Hidden Problem With Blankets and Can You K-Tape Kids With Ehlers-Danlos and Other Connective Tissue Disorders?.